flipacholas/Architecture-of-consoles/articles/neogeo.Rmd.md

 ### Inter-process communication

 Whenever a system features a dual-processor layout, there must be a way for both CPUs to communicate.
-In this console, SNK implemented inter-process communication (IPC) through the use of an **I/O arbiter** chip.
+In this console, SNK implemented Inter-Process Communication (IPC) through the use of an **I/O arbiter** chip.
 The latter exposes a single 8-bit register, which the 68000 can write to [@cpu-68k_z80].

 ![Representation of the IPC channel between the 68000 and the Z80.](_diagrams/cpu/ipc.png){.no-borders}